mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 might also not realise exactly what it is that is causing their distress and end up pursuing pointless goals in the mistaken belief that this will help.
-A Zhodani in the same position would receive a visitor from the ‘Tvarchedl , who would help him or her figure out exactly what was causing the unhappiness.
-The ‘thought policeman’ would then either offer advice on how to eliminate that factor from the person’s life, or would actively help the person find a different job where they would be happier.
-If that required retraining, then the ‘Tvarchedl would fund or even provide it.
+A Zhodani in the same position would receive a visitor from the 'Tvarchedl , who would help him or her figure out exactly what was causing the unhappiness.
+The 'thought policeman' would then either offer advice on how to eliminate that factor from the person's life, or would actively help the person find a different job where they would be happier.
+If that required retraining, then the 'Tvarchedl would fund or even provide it.

 It might be that wider factors were at work, in which case a troublesome colleague might be reassigned or offered advice on